-Working out is a healthy activity, but it can be a dangerous one if you are recovering from a sickness.
-You might be itching to get back to the gym after missing time, but you need to listen to your body.
-If you return to working out too soon, or do not stop when you are sick, you can relapse or intensify the symptoms.
+Working out is a healthy activity that helps to boost your immune system, but if you are ill, listen to your body.
+Take it slow when getting back to the gym after being sick.
+If you return to working out too soon or do not stop when you are sick, you can relapse or intensify the symptoms.

 There is no set amount of time you must wait before working out after being sick.
 When you feel better and your symptoms recede, start slow and pay attention to your body as you exercise.

 In general, you want to avoid working out when ill.
 Resting and taking care of yourself will help your body fight the illness so you feel better faster.
 If your symptoms are all above the neck, such as a runny nose or a mild sore throat, it is generally safe to continue exercising at a lower intensity.

 However, if you have additional symptoms, such as a fever, muscle aches or a bad cough, it is best to stay home and rest.
 Pushing through sickness may delay your recovery and if you workout at a gym or public place, you are risking spreading the infection to others.